 Stem Cell Therapy and Cardiovascular Disease

-Stem cell therapy has become a major area of focus in the treatment of various cardiovascular conditions including heart failure, cardiomyopathies, heart attack and others.
-This is due to the powerful regenerative and anti-inflammatory properties of stem cells in addition to the growing number of human clinical studies showing safety and efficacy.
+Stem cells have been a major area of focus in various cardiovascular conditions including heart failure, cardiomyopathies, heart attack and others due to their powerful properties including anti-inflammatory benefits with the addition of a growing number of human clinical studies showing safety and efficacy.

 Stem cells have been shown to have the ability to self-replicate, differentiate into heart muscle cells, prevent fibrosis, reduce inflammation, and induce growth of new blood vessels among other biological effects.
 These effects have been shown to improve cardiac function and clinical indices, alleviate structural changes in the heart, improve survival and quality of life and reduce occurrence of re-hospitalization.